 Removing the screws was fairly straight-forward once you have the right tool.
-After all, they’re just screws.
 But separating the two halves of the case is another story.

 As far as I can tell, my Classic has never been opened.
-So it hasn’t been opened since it rolled off the assembly line in Singapore in March/April 1991.
-That’s 29 years to the week.
+So it hasn’t been opened since it rolled off the assembly line in Singapore on May 2, 1991.
+That’s nearly 29 years.

 There are many ways to open these cases, but a lot of wrong ways.
 You never want to use anything like a screwdriver or knife to open the case, as you’ll easily mar the plastic.
 People over on the 68kMLA forums recommended a solution that didn’t require any additional tools… push down on the screws in the handle (forcing the front half down) while pulling up on the handle (forcing the front half upwards.)

 I tried this technique and needless to say it didn’t work.
-After trying this for a solid ten minutes, I switched techniques and decided to try using one of the many plastic bicycle tire levers to pry the halves apart.
+After trying this for a solid ten minutes, I switched techniques and decided to try using a plastic bicycle tire lever to pry the halves apart.
 The bottom section of the case was coming apart just fine – it was just the top part near the handle that needed some persuading.

 With some light elbow grease and the tire lever, I got the two halves separated.
 I placed the rear part of the case (sometimes called the bucket) aside.
 The machine was now open.

 Right away, the news is good.
 The Classic was originally sold in two configurations: a $999 configuration with no hard drive and only 1MB of memory.
 This configuration wasn’t compatible with Apple’s then-rumored System 7.
 This machine was the $1499 configuration, which had a 40MB hard drive and 2MB of memory, upgradable to 4MB on a daughter card (which already contained 1MB) and was compatible with System 7.
-The reason this is important is the daughter card.
+Thankfully, my machine still has the memory expansion card.
 The memory expansion daughter cards are pretty rare and are not exactly cheap.
 Without this daughter card, my Classic would’ve been limited to 1MB… which isn’t a lot, even with System 6 and old software.

-The logic board simply slides out of the chassis.
+The logic board simply slides out of the chassis after everything is unplugged.

 The inside of this system looks very clean… very little dust on components.